csanjeewag/personal-note-test-project/README.md

 3. The list of archived files or non-archived files can be obtained based on user ID.
 4. The text in a non-archived file can be
 5. In a non-archived file, the text can be edited
-6. To authenticate should be send user Id with header as an 'access-token' regarding notes or a note.
-Then only access to update, delete and read.
+6. To authenticate user Id must be sent in the header as an 'access-token'.
+Then only access will be provided to update, delete, and read.